mycsHQ/tip-of-the-week/tips/171019_codemods.md

 # Codemods
 How to make changes across the whole code base (e. g. changing name of function)?
 With regex its difficult to know if we're inside of a string or comment, get all the possible formattings right etc.
   Use a parser instead of regex.
-Parser converts source code into a abstract syntax tree (AST). https://astexplorer.net/#/gist/a49ad736a64500308745fadc61bcc0d1/37a5cea1bbaf83fab7fc560cb3c23487e734c670
+Parser converts source code into an abstract syntax tree [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree). https://astexplorer.net/#/gist/a49ad736a64500308745fadc61bcc0d1/37a5cea1bbaf83fab7fc560cb3c23487e734c670